RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 1. Click **Import**.

-### RDB file from a Google Cloud Storage (GCS) bucket
+### Via GCP Storage

-Before you import the RDB file through the Redis Cloud Essentials console, you must share the file from the Google Cloud Platform (GCP) console.
+To use the Redis Cloud admin console to import your data, you must first share the file from the Google Cloud Platform (GCP) console.

-To share and import an RDB file that is stored in a GCS bucket:
+To share and import an RDB file that is stored in a GCP Storage bucket:

 1. Go to the GCP console and click on your GCP project.
 1. Click on the menu to open it, and select **Storage** to open the Storage browser and view your buckets.